hbctraining/Training-modules/Intermediate_shell/lessons/loops_and_scripts.md

 #!/bin/bash
 ```

-This line is the absolute path to the Bash interpreter.
+This line is the absolute path to the Bash interpreter on almost all computers.
 The shebang line ensures that the bash shell interprets the script even if it is executed using a different shell.

+> Your script will still work without the shebang line if you run it with the `sh` or `bash` commands, but it is best practice to have it in your shell script.

 After the shebang line, we enter the commands we want to execute.
-First we want to move into our `raw_fastq` directory:
+First, we want to move into our `raw_fastq` directory:

 ```bash
 # enter directory with raw FASTQs